department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Accessibility considerations

-- In order to achieve material honesty, a link must not be styled to look or behave like a button.
+- In order to be materially honest, a link must not be styled to look or behave like a button.
-- Screen readers organize all of the links on a page into a links list, which makes writing link text with clear purpose and target very important.
+- The user must be able to navigate to and select links with a keyboard.

 ## Link patterns